NEW HABITATS FOR ENDANGERED ANIMAL SPECIES AROUND THE SAAR

 » Go to photos

 The partners in this biodiversity protection project are continuing their work in 2021.
-The relevant preparations are already well underway.

 For LEG Saar, preserving and further developing biodiversity are important parts of Saarland’s regional development.
 Working with the Vereinigung der Jäger des Saarlandes association, the initiator of the project, they are creating new protective habitats within the local cultivated landscape.
 Together with municipalities and farmers, they are seeking to serve as pioneers in creating an insect-rich cultivated landscape that will promote biodiversity.